 While cheaper, pure griddle or pure grill options definitely exist, you won't find a total package like the Griddler.
 The combination of flexible cooking options, longevity and easy cleanup make it an essential cog in the daily workings of our household meal planning.

-If you shop around, the normally high price comes down to much more reasonable sale prices (Sears has had it for $99.00 and Caynes currently has it for $89.00).
+If you shop around, the normally high price comes down to much more reasonable sale prices.
 There are several spinoff options now too, so the smaller, cheaper Griddler Express might suit some lifestyles and budgets better, although we haven't tried it, so we can't vouch.

 Probably the best thing we can say about this product is that if someone we know has kids, likes cooking and doesn't own one, it is one of the first things we consider for giving as a gift.
 (We gave one to our kids' babysitter for Christmas one year.)
 It is not a gracious-smile-say-thanks-put-it-away-to-gather-dust gift; most everyone finds they use it more than they expected.